Five Brief And Powerful Reasons To Never Give Up

 I wrote this blog specifically with you in mind if you are down in the dumps, not sure which way to turn, lonely and sad from being away from a loved one, losing sleep from worrying, and/or just may need that extra inspiring push to keep going and not give up.
 Life can be brutal.
 Life can be kind and life can be everything in between.
 But, life is nothing if you don't dare to dream.

 Make sure that you find healthy ways to take care of yourself so that you can contend with the curveballs and uncertainties of life that may jeopardize your state of mind and put you at risk of giving up.
-A support system can be great for those who are fortunate enough to have or create in order to stay encouraged, but not everyone has a solid support system.
+A support system can be great for those who are fortunate enough to have or create one in order to stay encouraged, but not everyone has a solid support system.
 Nevertheless, I put together the following reasons why you should not give up on hope, your dreams, goals, and life:

 1) Life is filled with ups and downs and unpredictable twists and turns for just about everyone and hardly anyone is exempt from some form of adversity.